FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 the task at hand but unsuitable for any other task outside that domain.
 The same observation holds for Prolog and Datalog which apply a set of mathematical concepts, most prominently the [Horn clause][], to solve problems in the field of logistic programming.
 At that point, it should also be noted that functional programming can also be considered to be declarative programming.
-Again, the abstraction layer is based again on mathematical concepts with certain possible operations but also restrictions.
+Again, the abstraction layer is based on mathematical concepts with certain possible operations but also restrictions.
 For example a function is typically treated as any other value and can therefore be chained with other functions, passed as parameters or even returned from another function.
 Compared to an imperative language, the most well-known restriction is that functions are not allowed to have any side-effects.